chpxu/dotfiles/README.md

 # dotfiles
-This repository hosts my dotfiles and configs for various applications on Void Linux.
-I cannot guarantee this will work on another linux distribution (but with appropriate modifications, it should).
-These dotfiles are WIP (i.e., not every application is themed as I want them to be).
+This repository hosts my dotfiles and configs for various applications For NixOS.
+Heavily WIP.

 I will try to remember to give credits and links where possible but I'll probably forget.